SingingTree/CodeKata/Kata02/Notes.md

 ### Issues

 * Sbt feels way more clunky than I want.
 Really long times to download deps to build simple programs (admittedly it's a one off).
 [Incompatibility between Scala versions](http://stackoverflow.com/questions/24103043/why-does-sbt-give-cant-expand-macros-compiled-by-previous-versions-of-scala-f).
 The documentation for the latest version of sbt (0.13 as of writing) details using an incompatible version of scala: ```scalaVersion := "2.11.4"```
+* Returning to Scala it's hard to keep up with language changes.
+I implemented my solution using view bounds.
+I ended up with a swag of google results suggesting these when I was dealing with typing issues in my solution.
+Indeed, even the official docs in places detail view bounds [without noting their deprecation](http://docs.scala-lang.org/tutorials/FAQ/context-and-view-bounds.html).
+However, after completing my solution it came to my attention that these are deprecated.

 ### Thoughts

+* I remeber Scala fondly, but I feel I've lost some of that gloss.
+The way Rust and Haskell implement types seems to much more concisely achieve what Scala does and involved much less pain on my behalf.
+* Having everything and the kitchen sink is fantastic in terms of flexibility, but I fear in some cases it requires more work to have everything play nice together (classes and traits, in this case).